adnansiddiquei/pgpy/README.md

                     port='5432', database='postgres')
 ```

-To view the metadata (schemas and tables) for the database, use:
+To view the metadata (schema name, tables and columns) for the database, use:
 ```
 db.meta()
 ```